You know you want to.

 Creating an EaseUS Todo Emergency Disk displays the process of creating a recovery disk — what EaseUS calls an “emergency disk” — that can be used to restore an EaseUS Todo image.
 It won’t have the additional tools the Windows recovery disk created in Step 2 had, so you may want both, but you’ll need an EaseUS emergency disk to be able to restore images created by EaseUS Todo.

 Restoring an Image Using EaseUS Todo tells how to restore a backup image created by EaseUS Todo to your hard disk, replacing everything on it.

 12. Restore an individual file from an image using EaseUS Todo

 Restoring a File from an EaseUS Todo Image Backup.
 EaseUS Todo makes restoring individual files and folders from an image backup easy.

 Backing up is important.
 I say it so often because it’s so true.

-I also say it because I see so much data loss, and accompanying heartbreak, as people don’t realize just how important it is until it’s too late.
+I also say it because I see so much data loss and accompanying heartbreak when people don’t realize just how important it is until it’s too late.